m4r35n357/ODE-Playground/README.md

 * Investigate the validity of chaotic solutions against integrator order and step size
 * Plot bifurcation diagrams, to find "interesting" parameter values to study

+There is a script that provides a dialogue-based user interface for six of the supplied models:
 ```
 ./ode-playground
 ```